OpenConext/Stepup-VM/README.md

 - keyczart and keytool.
 These can be installed using pip:
   `pip install python-keyczar`

-A fast (wired) connection is recommended while setting up the VM.
+A fast (wired) internet connection is recommended while setting up the VM.
 The VM has been configured to cache downloaded rpms and composer packages in the Stepup-VM/vagrant directory, so repeated installs of the VM are faster.

 ## Setup repositories